 The equation is simple enough.
 To get the per finished minute cost of a video, just divide the cost of the video by its final length.
 That means a $5000 video that is 5 minutes long, has a per finished minute cost of $1000.
 But a $100,000 video that is 100 minutes long also has a per finished minute cost of $1000.
 Which highlights the challenge of using a single equation as the sole factor in the cost of your video.

 The actual cost of producing a video includes multiple factors like:

-- shoot days
+- the number of shoot days

 - and much more

-Yes, videos can have a per finished minute cost of $1,000 – if they’re longer, but shorter videos can have a per finished minute cost of $10,000, $20,000, $30,000 or more.
+Yes, longer videos can have a per finished minute cost of $1000.
+Shorter videos can cost $1000 per minute, but they can also cost $10,000, $20,000, $30,000 or more per finished minute.